Research-IT-Swiss-TPH/redcap-pdf-injector/index.md

 **Download Injection**

-### Limitations
+### Requirements
-Please notice that the current module version has several limitations.
+Please notice that the current module version has several requirements.
 Ensure to test your setup before use in production.

-**Fillable PDFs**

 This module requires <u>fillable PDF files</u> which means that your file has to satisfy the following requirements so that the module can be of actual use:

-1. Requirement: form fields
+#### Requirement: form fields
 The PDF has to have form fields that can be filled (otherwise you will only output an unfilled PDF).
 It is recommened to use Software such as "Adobe Acrobat Pro" to create PDFs with form fields.
 [Learn here how to create fillable pdf forms](https://acrobat.adobe.com/us/en/acrobat/how-to/create-fillable-pdf-forms-creator.html).

 2. Requirement: readable and fillable